Skip to main content

 Anti-androgens are a class of medications designed to counteract the effects of androgens in the body.
 Their mechanisms of action vary, but generally, they function by either blocking androgen receptors, preventing androgens from binding to them, or by inhibiting the enzymes responsible for androgen synthesis.
 These agents are clinically utilized for a range of conditions where androgen activity is considered excessive or undesirable.

 For example, in men, anti-androgens might be prescribed for conditions such as prostate cancer, where androgen suppression is a therapeutic goal.
 In women, they are often used to manage symptoms associated with elevated androgen levels, such as polycystic ovary syndrome (PCOS), hirsutism (excessive hair growth), or androgenic alopecia (hair loss).
-The therapeutic intent is to mitigate the peripheral effects of androgens, yet their influence on the is an equally important consideration.
+The therapeutic intent is to mitigate the peripheral effects of androgens, yet their influence on the central nervous system is an equally important consideration.

 Anti-androgens counteract androgen effects, either by blocking receptors or inhibiting synthesis, with systemic implications for brain chemistry.